Road Stories: Dude Don't You Need Your Camera

 In the press pit (side stage) Jim LaMarca of the band Chimera, If you look at the bottom left, just above the camera shown in the image, you’d see my skinny ass; photo by Jay Beadnell. owner/photographer at Stageshotz photography, Raleigh, NC , Image used with permission.

-I met up with fellow photographers Jay Beadnell, Graham Denzler, and Jim Green all residents of North Carolina and our good friend the late Jason Kotas of New York, this was the first time we had met We all decided months in advance to meet up in one city to photograph Mayhem fest and to hang out, All of us were either shooting for a major publication or an underground rag: which was my comfort zone.
+I met up with fellow photographers Jay Beadnell, Graham Denzler, and Jim Green, all residents of North Carolina, and our good friend the late Jason Kotas of New York.
+This was the first time we had met.
+We all decided months in advance to meet up in one city to photograph Mayhem Fest and hang out.
+All of us were either shooting for a major publication or an underground rag, which was my comfort zone.

-Back and forth, back and forth, across the lot from Where the 2 side stages faced one another, at this point, I had already covered In This Moment, 3 Inches of Blood, Chimera, Shadows Fall, Norma Jean, and Hatebreed.on the side stages, and there was Lamb of God, Korn and Rob Zombie on the main stage, only one more band to go, Five Finger Death Punch.
-I really tried to stay hydrated throughout the day, I was drenched with sweat, tired and the and I was actually looking forward to the festival being over,.
+Back and forth, back and forth, across the lot from where the two side stages faced one another, I had already covered In This Moment, 3 Inches of Blood, Chimera, Shadows Fall, Norma Jean, and Hatebreed on the side stages.
+There was Lamb of God, Korn and Rob Zombie on the main stage, only one more band to go, Five Finger Death Punch.
+I tried to stay hydrated throughout the day, but I was drenched in sweat, tired, and looking forward to the festival being over.

 We were once again sitting in the press lounge, waiting for the event staff to escort us to the main stage one last time.
-All I remember at this point is everybody was talking, everything was going half-speed at this point, all I could do was to melt into my chair at our table and try to get my bearings back into focus.
-Then I saw everyone standing and leaving the table, I guess its time to shoot the last band.
+All I remember at this point is that everybody was talking, everything was moving at half-speed, and all I could do was melt into my chair at our table, trying to get my bearings back into focus.
+Then I saw everyone standing and leaving the table, I guess it’s time to shoot the last band.
 I got up and just started to follow our group to the main stage, we were just outside the press lounge when my good friend and fellow photographer Jason Kotas says to me, “Dude don’t you need your camera”, I was so tired and so out of it that I didn’t realize I had left all my gear on our table in the press lounge.

 DSC_0076-1_bal_2.jpg